Matthew effect: Cumulative advantage

-In the sociology of science, the first description of the Matthew effect was given by Price in 1976.
+In the sociology of science, the first description of the Matthew effect was given by Derek J. de Solla Price in 1976.
 (He referred to the process as a "cumulative advantage" process.)
-His was also the first application of the process to the growth of a network, producing what would now be called a scale-free network.
+His work was also the first application of the process to network growth, producing what is now called a scale-free network.
 It is in the context of network growth that the process is most frequently studied today.
 Price also promoted preferential attachment as a possible explanation for power laws in many other phenomena, including Lotka's law of scientific productivity and Bradford's law of journal use.